markhgn/markhgn.github.io/_posts/2014-08-07-attention-like-weather.md

 Ain't gonna happen.

-I need to invent a neologism &#8211; something meteorological applied to the study of network effects on the web that includes the randomness of it all.
+I need to invent a neologism &#8211; something meteorological applied to the study of network effects on the web that expresses the seeming randomness of it all.